 I speak English with an accent.
 English is my third language.
-I also speak Russian, Ukrainian and French.
+I also speak Russian, Ukrainian, and French.
 I love foreign languages and I love people who speak with an accent.
-Accent is fascinating.
+An accent is fascinating.
 It tells about your uniqueness.
 It brings a charm to your personality and that inspiring mesmerizing enigma, which draws people to you.
 People with an accent are interesting, attractive and colorful.

 My original perception about accents as unique feature of every representative of a different culture is right and true.
 Accents come in all kinds of forms and shapes.
 People, who speak with the accent cannot help but speak with the accent.
 It does not make them ignorant or any less human, because they are communicating in a foreign to them language.

 Often, people speak their native language with an accent, only because they represent a different part of the same language speaking country.
 In Ukraine, by the accent a person speaks with, I can tell which part of the country a person comes from.
 The same is in Russia.
 In the United States, the accents are very distinct.
 Besides the foreign accents or ethnic accents, I can easily identify southern accent, New York accent, North Pacific accent, California accent.
 I am sure the linguists and sociolinguists have a whole collection of accent profiles.
 My point here is that an accent is an integral and unique part of everybody’s personality.

 - I know where my accent comes from.